dragongears/SmartMatrix-Countdown/README.md

 # Countdown

+To configure WiFi, connect to "Countdown" on any device that has a web browser.

 Count down the number of days to an event.

 See the SmartMatrix BitmapTest example for how to created bitmaps for use with this program.